Osthe: Plot

 Daniel devises a plan to make Velan his bodyguard, but it fails.
-Velan asks Neduvalli's father to allow him to marry her, and he agrees, sacrificing himself since his daughter wouldn't accept while he was alive.
-Velan then takes Neduvalli to Balan's wedding, interrupts the ceremony, and marries her instead.
-Osthe Velan's father is now ashamed of him, but Velan confronts his father aggressively.
-Daniel requests the minister to suspend Velan, but the minister requires a valid reason.
-Balan assaults an employee at his father's factory, leading to an altercation with Velan.
-The people of Kattupakam demand Osthe Velan's suspension, prompting him to apologize to Balan.
+Velan asks Neduvalli's father to allow him to marry her, and he agrees, sacrificing himself since his daughter would not accept while he was alive.
+Velan then takes Neduvalli to Balan's wedding, interrupts the ceremony, and marries Neduvalli instead.
+Subbaiah Pillai is now ashamed of him, but Velan confronts him aggressively.
+Daniel requests Minister Kalaipandian to suspend Velan, but Kalaipandian requires a valid reason.
+Balan assaults an employee due to a small mishap at his father's factory, leading to Velan beating up Balan.
+The people of Kattupakam demand Velan's suspension, prompting him to apologise to Balan.

-The minister informs Velan of his suspension, but Velan aligns himself with the minister, leading to the revocation of the suspension order.
+Kalaipandian informs Velan of his suspension, but Velan aligns himself with Kalaipandian, leading to the revocation of the suspension order.
 Velan poisons Daniel's adulterated alcohol and raids the location where Daniel is present, confiscating the additional money.
 In retaliation, Daniel sets fire to Subbaiah Pillai's factory, resulting in a heart attack.
-Daniel recruits Balan as his henchman and plants a bomb in a fruit basket destined for the minister's house, framing Balan.
+Needing to pay for his father's operation, Balan becomes Daniel's henchman and is told to give a fruit basket to Kalaipandian at his house.
+Unknown to Balan, Daniel has placed a bomb inside the basket, which explodes after Balan leaves, killing Kalaipandian and Constable Masanamoorthy.

 Daniel instructs Balan to kill Velan, but Balan refuses, and Velan fakes his death.
-The next day, Velan visits his father in the hospital and pays for his operation.
-Daniel praises Balan but reveals that he murdered Osthe Velan's mother, takes Balan hostage, and engages in a chase with Velan.
-Velan rescues Balan and kills Daniel with Balan's help.
-Ultimately, Balan marries Nirmala.
+The next day, Velan visits Subbaiah Pillai in the hospital and pays for his operation.
+Daniel praises Balan but reveals that he murdered Velan's mother, takes Balan hostage, and engages in a fight with Velan.
+Velan rescues Balan and both suffocate Daniel to death with the exhaust pipe of a tractor.
+Balan later marries Nirmala.